knative/test-infra/images/prow-tests/README.md

 `go get something`.

 With an image you feel comfortable with deploying, create a PR to knative/test-infra and get approval.
-Once merged, pull upstream into your default branch and run `make cloud_build`.
-This will upload your image to the registry at http://gcr.io/knative-tests/test-infra/prow-tests with a date-commit_hash, `latest`, and `beta` tags.
-Let the image run at least a single overnight and ensure the jobs in the https://testgrid.knative.dev/beta-prow-tests testgrid are as good as the jobs at https://testgrid.knative.dev/knative for default branch and releases under "knative-X.Y" at https://testgrid.knative.dev ; it's known that some are just bad so you will either learn to know them or just do a lot of clicking; it's unlikely to take more than ten minutes to review all the jobs unless something is actually wrong.
+Once merged, a [postsubmit Prow job](https://prow.knative.dev/?job=post-knative-test-infra-prow-tests-image-push) will get triggered and build the new image into [Google Container Registry](https://pantheon.corp.google.com/gcr/images/knative-tests/GLOBAL/test-infra/prow-tests?gcrImageListsize=30).
+After the job succeeds, confirm the image is available with the `beta` and `latest` labels in the registry.
+At midnight PST, another set of Prow jobs will be triggered to run the tests with the `beta` image and you should be able to verify their results on https://testgrid.knative.dev/beta-prow-tests.
+Check these results are as good as the jobs at https://testgrid.knative.dev/knative and, if you feel comfortable with the change, set the `stable` label to the new image and assign `oldstable` to the previous one.

-Once you are happy the :beta image is working, go to https://gcr.io/knative-tests/test-infra/prow-tests and add the label `stable` to your image with the `beta` tag.
-Monitor #test on Slack to see if any new complaints appear.
+Finally, monitor #test on Slack to see if any new complaints appear.